+Figure L

-Figure L: Average Active Sentence by Method of Disposition (Months) and Punishment Level
+Average Length of Active Sentences (Months) by Method of Disposition and Punishment Level

-Note: The average active sentence for jury trial convictions (n=4) was 16 months and is not depicted in this figure due to the limited number of observations.
-The average active sentence for bench trials for Aggravated Level 1 through Level 5 was each based on fewer than 25 observations.
+Note: The average active sentence length for jury trial convictions (n=4) was 16 months and were excluded from the figure due to the limited number of observations.
+The average active sentence length for bench trials was based on fewer than 25 observations each for Aggravated Level 1 through Level 5.